-The Steering Committee in the Phase 10 and 11 was composed by the SCRS chair (Dr. Gary Melvin), the Western BFT rapporteur (Dr. John Walter), the Eastern BFT rapporteur (in 2020 Dr. Ana Gordoa; from 2021 Dr. Enrique Rodríguez Marín), the ICCAT Executive Secretary (Mr. Camille Jean Pierre Manel) and the external expert.
-The contract for the external member of the Steering Committee was signed with Dr. Ana Parma, researcher at the Center for the Study of Marine Systems - CONICET in Argentina.
+The Steering Committee in the Phase 10 was composed by the SCRS chair (Dr. Gary Melvin), the Western BFT rapporteur (Dr. John Walter), the Eastern BFT rapporteur (in 2020 Dr. Ana Gordoa; from 2021 Dr. Enrique Rodríguez Marín), the ICCAT Executive Secretary (Mr. Camille Jean Pierre Manel) and the external expert.
+The contract for the external member of the Steering Committee was signed in September 2020 with Dr. Ana Parma, researcher at the Center for the Study of Marine Systems - CONICET (Argentina).

-During Phase 10, four SC meetings have been held, in April, November and December 2020 and in January 2021.
+During the Phase 10, four SC meetings have been held, in April, November and December 2020 and in January 2021.
+The reports are available in Annex 1a (documents no. 19-21).
 Other decisions have been taken via email, following the regular correspondence held between the GBYP Coordinator and GBYP SC members for all relevant issues.